easbell/Travel-Safe/README.md

 # TravelSafe

-#### Complied travel information for advisory levels and recommended vaccines.
+#### Compiled travel information for advisory levels and recommended vaccines.

 ## Set-Up
 - `clone` this repo